The Nickel command-line interface

 Ignoring tests

-To ignore a test while still keeping the code block tagged as nickel source, add the "ignore" label, like
+To ignore a test while still keeping the code block tagged as Nickel source, add the "ignore" label, like

 ```nickel ignore